GOP lawmakers in Tennessee expel two Democrats over mass shooting protest

 Johnson was asked why she thought she'd been spared while her two Black colleagues were not.

-"It might have to do with the color of our skin," she told CNN.
+"It might have to do with the color of our skin," Johnson, who is White, told CNN.

 "This is not about expelling us as individuals.
 This is your attempt to expel the voices of the people from the people's house.
 It will not be successful," Jones said before the vote.
 "Your overreaction, your flexing of false power has awakened a generation of people who will let you know that your time is up."